Overview

 When to see a doctor

-Contact an eye specialist immediately if you notice:
+Contact an eye specialist immediately if you notice:- Many more eye floaters than usual

 - A sudden onset of new floaters